Financial Challenges in 2020

 Longer term mortgage payment plans

-Target has over 40 years of experience in financial services, with extensive capability in supporting vulnerable customers who may find it harder to pay.
-We work with over 50 banks and building societies, helping to ensure good customer outcomes.
+We have over 40 years of experience in managing emerging trends in financial services.
+We work with over 50 banks and building societies, helping to ensure good customer outcomes, and we have extensive capability in supporting vulnerable customers who may find it harder to pay.
 We work with lenders to successfully and safely manage arrears and collections for mortgages and unsecured loans, providing payment plans in line with affordability and compliance.